 All of that to say…by the time I ended up in Dr. Hope’s office, I was so entirely weary.
 But she listened to me.
 She has more medical degrees on her wall than most of the doctors I’ve seen, but she didn’t treat me like I was less than her, just because I was the patient.
 She believed me.
 And she helped me.
 And why…well, because her office is filled with patient after patient who has been ignored and minimized by doctors who know absolutely nothing about toxic mold poisoning.
 Her office is filled with people who have been sick for a very, very long time.

 I cannot tell you the relief that came in the finally knowing.
 I no longer had to just eat worms, and hope it was “helping.”
 I was sick.
 And someone believed me.
-And someone could finally tell me why.
+And someone could finally tell me why I was suffering.

 Many people have asked us how we are doing physically, and how they can be praying.
 Honestly, it has been a very rough couple of weeks.
 The medicine we are on to remove the mold from our bodies makes us very, very sick, and I feel completely wrecked most days.